vbpupil/MeasurementConverter/README.md

 # Measurement Converter
-A simple but effective measurement converter which allows you to quickly create measurement objects that can be converted into other measurement formats quickly and easily.
+A simple but effective measurement converter which allows you to quickly create measurement objects that can be easily converted into other measurement formats, for example converting an Imperial measurement into Metric.

+By creating a measurement unit object you immediately inherit the values of that conversion to your units counterparts.
+For example, by creating a **1 Inch Object** you also have access to the **Feet**, **Yard** & **Mile** measurements off the bat

+At the moment **ONLY** Linear units have been accounted for.

 ### Usage Example
 ```php